anabella-varela/SQL-portfolio/Coderhouse_students/Students.md

 FROM Staff WHERE [Fecha Ingreso] BETWEEN '2021-01-01' AND '2021-12-31'
 ```

-### 4. NO PUDEEEEE Indicate the number of teachers and tutors in charge.
+### 4. Indicate the number of teachers and tutors in charge.
 Rename the column to CantEncargados.
 Remove the word Manager in each of the records.
 Rename the column as NuevoTipo.
 ```sql
 SELECT COUNT(Encargado_ID) AS  CantEncargados FROM Encargado